WHAT IS THE INFORMATION GOVERNANCE INITIATIVE?

 JASON R. BARON

 Co-Chair Jason R. Baron serves as Of Counsel in Drinker Biddle’s Information Governance and eDiscovery practice.
 An internationally recognized speaker and author on the preservation of electronic documents, Jason previously served as Director of Litigation for the U.S. National Archives and Records Administration and as trial lawyer and senior counsel at the Department of Justice.
 In those roles, Jason helped drive the government’s adoption of electronic recordkeeping practices and defended the government’s interests in complex federal court litigation, including as lead counsel in landmark cases involving the preservation of White House email.
 Jason was a founding co-coordinator of the National Institute of Standards and Technology TREC Legal Track, a multi-year international information retrieval project devoted to evaluating search issues in a legal context, and served as track coordinator for the first four years of the track (2006-2009).
 He also founded the international DESI (Discovery of Electronically Stored Information) workshop series, bringing together lawyers and academics to discuss cutting-edge issues in e-discovery.
 Since 2007, past DESI workshops have been held in Palo Alto, London, Barcelona, Pittsburgh, and Rome, with a related workshop held in Beijing.
 Jason has served as a steering committee co-chair of The Sedona Conference Working Group 1 (Electronic Document Retention and Production) and as an editor in chief on three Sedona commentaries.
-He has also served as a member of the Board of Directors of ARMA International.
-He currently serves on the Georgetown Advanced E-discovery Institute Advisory Board and is part of the adjunct faculty of the University of Maryland, where he teaches a graduate level e-discovery seminar.
-Among his many honors, he is the 2011 recipient of the international Emmett Leahy award, given for his achievements in the field of information management.
+He has also served as a member of the Board of Directors of ARMA International, and is currently Chair-Elect of the D.C.
+Bar E-discovery Committee.
+Jason is on the Georgetown Advanced E-discovery Institute Advisory Board, the Cardozo Data Law Initiative Board, and is also a member of the adjunct faculty of the University of Maryland, where he teaches a graduate level e-discovery seminar.
+Among his many honors, he is the 2011 recipient of the international Emmett Leahy award, given for his achievements in the field of information management, and the 2013 recipient of the Justice Tom C. Clark Outstanding Government Lawyer award, given by the Federal Bar Association.
 You can learn more about Jason here.

 General Counsel Jay Brudz is a partner in Drinker Biddle’s Commercial Litigation Practice Group and a member of the Data Management and Discovery team.
 He is also Executive Managing Director of the firm’s technology subsidiary Tritura IG LLC, which provides state-of-the-art technology services.
 Jay’s experience includes building and managing world class e-discovery operations, internal compliance, and FCPA investigations, and developing enterprise-level information governance best practices.
 Jay previously served in several roles that focused on the intersection of applied technology and law, including as Senior Counsel for Legal Technology at General Electric, where he created and led their corporate e-discovery center supporting over 1,200 attorneys.
 In this role, he was also responsible for all corporate technology initiatives within GE’s legal operation, including the successful implementation of legal hold, e-billing, insider trading compliance, intranet, and patent docketing systems.
 Jay also previously served as President and Senior Forensic Consultant of Verabit, where he conducted computer forensic investigations and provided expert consultation and testimony in cases ranging from employee misappropriation of trade secrets to FCPA investigations.
 Prior to that, he was a system architect and lead developer for a database backed Web-based development company specializing in creating customized systems for corporate legal operations.
 Jay is an accomplished Java, PHP, VisualBasic, and PL-SQL programmer, and he has experience with many other technologies.
 Jay has also served as Litigation and Transactions counsel for GE Industrial Systems, where he managed a diverse portfolio of cases and M&A transactions for a $4.5 billion division of General Electric.
 You can learn more about Jay here.